Thursday, November 23, 2023

 4. Marriage gives way to notarized partnership. page19

 4.1.
-Fluctuations in the model of marriage and family
+Fluctuations in the matrimonial family model

 4.2.
 Notarized partnership system